Trump sent 'confusing' message to Libya, top Libyan official says

 "We are troubled by the ongoing military offensive by Khalifa Haftar and his Libyan National Army, and concerned that this campaign threatens civilians and could reignite a more violent civil war," wrote Sens.
 Bob Menendez, D-N.J., Lindsey Graham, R-S.C., Chris Murphy, D-Conn., and John Barrasso, R-Wyo.

-Since Haftar's offensive on Tripoli began in early April, fighting has left 460 dead, wounded more than 2,400 and forced 75,000 from their homes, according to the United Nations.
+Since Haftar's offensive on Tripoli began in early April, fighting has left 460 dead and more than 2,400 wounded, and forced 75,000 from their homes, according to the United Nations.

-Libya has been divided and lawless ever since NATO air strikes helped oust dictator Moammar Gadhafi from power in 2011.
+Libya has been divided and lawless since NATO airstrikes helped oust dictator Moammar Gadhafi from power in 2011.

-Haftar is a former general in Gadhafi's army who later turned against his own leader.
+Haftar is a former general in Gadhafi's army who later turned against him.
 He eventually had to be rescued by the CIA and lived in Virginia for 20 years, gaining citizenship before returning to Libya in 2011 — before Gadhafi was toppled.

 Maiteeg said Haftar was able to keep up military operations because of outside help from the United Arab Emirates, Egypt and other powers.